Holocaust survivors: Definition

 The United States Holocaust Memorial Museum gives a broader definition of Holocaust survivors: "The Museum honors any persons as survivors, Jewish or non-Jewish, who were displaced, persecuted, or discriminated against due to the racial, religious, ethnic, social, and political policies of the Nazis and their collaborators between 1933 and 1945.
 In addition to former inmates of concentration camps, ghettos, and prisons, this definition includes, among others, people who lived as refugees or people who lived in hiding."

 In the later years of the twentieth century, as public awareness of the Holocaust evolved, other groups who had previously been overlooked or marginalized as survivors began to share their testimonies with memorial projects and seek restitution for their experiences.
 One such group consisted of Sinti (Gypsy) survivors of Nazi persecution who went on a hunger strike at Dachau, Germany, in 1980 in order to draw attention to their situation and demand moral rehabilitation for their suffering during the Holocaust, and West Germany formally recognized the genocide of the Roma in 1982.
 Another group that has been defined as Holocaust survivors consists of "flight survivors", that is, refugees who fled eastward into Soviet-controlled areas from the start of the war, or people who were deported to various parts of the Soviet Union by the NKVD.

 The growing awareness of additional categories of survivors has prompted a broadening of the definition of Holocaust survivors by institutions such as the Claims Conference, Yad Vashem and the United States Holocaust Memorial Museum so it can include flight survivors and others who were previously excluded from restitution and recognition, such as those who lived in hiding during the war, including children who were hidden in order to protect them from the Nazis.

 Numbers of survivors

-At the start of World War II in September 1939, about nine and a half million Jews lived in the European countries that were either already under the control of Nazi Germany or would be invaded or conquered, either willingly or by force during the war.
-Almost two-thirds of these European Jews, nearly six million people, were murdered, so that by the end of the war in Europe in May 1945, about 3.5 million of them had survived.
-As of January 2024, about 245,000 survivors were alive.
+At the start of World War II in September 1939, about 9.5 million Jews lived in the European countries that were either already under the control of Nazi Germany or would be invaded or conquered, either willingly or by force during the war.
+Over two-thirds of these European Jews, or around 6 million people, were murdered by Germany and Romania, including over 600,000 Jewish children born during the war, so that by the end of the war in Europe in May 1945, about 3.5 million of them had survived.
+As of January 2026, about 196,600 survivors were alive.

-Those who managed to stay alive until the end of the war, under varying circumstances, comprise the following:
+Those who managed to stay alive until the end of the war and massacre, under varying circumstances, comprise the following: